Why are Violins so Expensive? top 7 reasons

 Whatever causes it, what’s sure is that aged wood tends to have a different sound profile than fresher wood.
 Whether this is truly scientific or not is still debated.
 Needless to say, aged wood is inherently valuable because it can’t be mimicked.
 It’s in limited supply and it goes to the highest bidder.
 Considering the millions of violinists across the planet, that highest bid is going to get pretty hefty.

-4. Supply and demand in a free market
+It’s a simple matter of supply and demand in a free market.

 Perhaps the biggest cause for the high price tag on violins is simply that people want them.
 If people will pay a lot of money for a product, producers will sell that product for a lot of money.
 Competitors may arise trying to cut corners, but we’ve already discussed the end result of that venture.
 If demand ends up particularly high, that price is liable to increase even further.